mayanksharma3/materials-cli/README.md

 ![Shortcut Example 2](media/shortcut2.png)

+**You can use -a or --all to download all the courses that have shortcuts in one go**

 ### Credentials

 Credentials are stored in the OS's keychain and retrieved on every call to `materials`.

 The credentials are never sent to anywhere other than `https://materials.doc.ic.ac.uk` and `https://api-materials.doc.ic.ac.uk`.

 The package [keytar](https://www.npmjs.com/package/keytar) is used for this.

 ## TODO